 Next, we consider prototype-based classification.
 At training time, such techniques identify ``prototypes'' (actual training instances or generated instances), that maybe used to classify a test instance based on their similarity to them.
 A popular technique in this family is the \emph{k-Nearest Neighbor (kNN)}.
 These are simple to interpret, and if a small but effective set of protoypes maybe identified, they can be convenient to deploy on edge devices \cite{protoNN,9001024}.
 Prototypes also serve as minimal ``look-alike'' examples for explaining models \citep{dl_proto,image_proto}.
 Research in this area has focused on minimizing the number of prototypes that need to be retained while minimally trading off accuracy.

 We define some notation first.
-The number of prototypes, which is an input to our experiments, is denoted by $N_p$.
+The number of prototypes we want is an input to our experiments, and is denoted by $N_p$.
 We will also use $K_{\gamma}(x_i, x_j) = e^{-\gamma||x_i-x_j ||_2^2} $ to denote the \emph{Radial Basis Function (RBF) kernel}, parameterized by the kernel bandwidth $\gamma$.